etherex/etherex/etherex/WhitePaper.md

 * Fiat integration

 Managing the integration of other cryptocurrencies is a challenging part of a decentralized exchange, and probably the main reason why none has emerged so far.
 Ethereum now provides a solution to the security and decentralization, but also brings the necessary building blocks for other cryptocurrencies to start interacting.
-EtherEx aims to be the first to take advantage of those possibilities.
+A decentralized exchange will be the first application of this kind to take advantage of those possibilities.

-Outside of the Ethereum network, EtherEx will need secure wallets and their related APIs to communicate information back into the trading engine.
-We could host a plethora of cryptocurrency clients with an API wrapper, find a provider like Blockchain.info for each currency, or a mix of both solutions per currency or even within the same currency.
-The first implementation for ETH/BTC will most likely use Blockchain.info for the low costs, security, track record and immediate availability of their API.
+Outside of the Ethereum network, a decentralized exchange will need secure wallets and their related APIs to communicate information back into the trading engine.
+The first implementations for ETH/BTC might require a more centralized approach, but .
 Decisions will need to be taken regarding other trading pairs, and easier and more direct implementations into the Ethereum network will offer alternatives that will also have to be considered when they arise.

 [blockchain.info thing is kind of obsolete... + elaborate]

 Implementation of a decentralized exchange on Ethereum
 ------------------------------------------------------

-EtherEx is made of a set of contracts running on the Ethereum blockchain.
+The decentralized exchange is made of a set of contracts running on the Ethereum blockchain.
 We've been running tests and simulations since their first proof-of-concept (poc) was made available and already made a number of contributions to the codebase of Ethereum itself.
 Although very basic at the moment, those were exactly what we needed to confirm the feasibility of this project, a sort of poc-within-a-poc.
 Below is an even more simplistic example outlining some of the basic ideas of a exchange contract :

 ```python
 init: